In Person

 Co-editor, The Art of the One-Act

 “Rich’s visit to our production in connection with his hilarious play DOMESTIC TRANQUILITY was fantastic!
 He is extremely knowledgeable of theatre and intelligent, yet very down to earth.
-His workshops and talkback sessions were a great experience for students and audience members.
-We hope to have him back again soon.”
+His workshops and talkback sessions were a great experience for students and audience members.”

 Eric Yazell